Blower Door Test in Pennsauken township, NJ

 How Is A Blower Door Test Conducted?

 In blower door test in Pennsauken township, NJ, every exterior door and window is shut, while interior doors stay open to allow uniform airflow inside the building.
 A single main exterior door is fitted with an adjustable aluminum frame and attached fabric panel to begin the setup.
-A calibrated fan is connected to the frame, lowering the home’s internal pressure to 50 Pascals, roughly matching a 20 mph wind force.
+The mounted calibrated fan depressurizes the building to 50 Pascals, a condition similar to the effect of a 20 mph wind.

 What Is A Passing Blower Door Test Score?